lsst-sqre/sqr-041/index.rst

 Recommendations
 """""""""""""""

-The primary defense is the same as recommeded for :ref:`security patching <gap-patching>`, namely:
+The primary defense is the same as recommended for :ref:`security patching <gap-patching>`, namely:

-- Automate or create a routine process for patching the operating system of Kuberntes nodes.
+- Automate or create a routine process for patching the operating system of Kubernetes nodes.
 - Automate or create a routine process for applying pending Kubernetes controller and node upgrades.

 In addition: